 This year’s summer will definitely not be complete without an Annual Team Building of my second family, which is SEO-Hacker.
 This year’s Team Building was held at two different venues which is Tagaytay and MuntingBuhangin at Nasugbu, Batangas.
-We rented a house in Tagaytay for two days and most of our team building activities were held there.
+We rented a house in Tagaytay for two days and most of our team building activities were held there including a visit to an escape room.
 There were a lot of games, food, non-stop chatting with each other, drinking and most especially rest.
 One of my personal takeaways from this team building is that you really have to love what you’re doing and work as if you’re working for the Lord and not to other people.

 Nagsasa Cove, Zambales City (April 2-3)

 San Antonio is becomingly known for its beautiful beaches, majestic mountains and scenic coves.
 It is a favorite destination of campers and beach lovers.
 Last summer we went to Anawangin Cove and we promised that on our next summer adventure we’ll visit Nagsasa cove which is a 30-minute boat ride away from Anawangin Cove.
 Nagsasa Cove is a crescent shaped cove with a pristine white sand beach.
 What makes the place unique is the unusual riddle of tall pine trees flourishing round its vicinity.
 There are no roads leading to Nagsasa Cove.
 It is only accessible by an hour boat ride from Pundaquit, San Antonio.
 The cove’s relative isolation has kept it free from development – as of this writing, there are no resorts on this sparkling piece of natural beauty, save for a few huts and deep wells.
 Just behind the beach are the pine forest and a marsh, where one can find natural springs leading to the sea.
 The area is home to a number of bird species.